Hanko railway station

 Hanko railway station (abbrev.
-Hnk, Hangon rautatieasema, Hangö järnvägsstation) is a railway station in the port city of Hanko, Finland along the Hanko–Hyvinkää railway.
+Hnk, Hangon rautatieasema, Hangö järnvägsstation) is a railway station in the port town of Hanko, Finland along the Hanko–Hyvinkää railway.
 The station is located approximately 50 km away from Karis railway station and is the terminus for the line.
+The Hanko railway station is the southernmost railway station in Finland.

 The current station building represents the postfunctionalism of the 1950s.
 The building was completed in 1952 and it was designed by architect Jarl Ungern.